jorgebucaran/fisher/README.md

 ## Uninstalling

 You want to know how to uninstall Fisher and everything you've installed with it from your system.
-This command will purge all packages, cache, configuration and related files—all in the same session.
+This command will purge all packages, cache, configuration and related files.

 ```fish
 fisher self-uninstall